retrocomputacion/retrobbs/readme.md

 ### Connection class methods:

 **QueryFeature(cmd)**: Query the client's terminal if command `cmd` is supported.
 Returned value is saved during the client's session.
 The query transaction will happen only the first time for each command.<br>If the command exist the returned value is the number of parameter bytes needed (up to 127).
-Otherwise the return value will have it's 7th bit set.
+Otherwise the return value will have its 7th bit set.

 **QueryClient(subsystem)**: Query the client system setup, where `subsystem` is the specific system feature area, such as text screen dimensions, RAM or VRAM amount, etc.